JetBrains/kotlin-web-site/pages/docs/reference/mpp-dsl-reference.md

 ---
 type: doc
 layout: reference
-title: "Building Multiplatform Projects with Gradle"
+title: "Kotlin Multiplatform Gradle DSL Reference"
 ---

 # Kotlin Multiplatform Gradle DSL Reference

-> Multiplatform projects are an experimental feature in Kotlin 1.2 and 1.3.
-All of the language and tooling features described in this document are subject to change in future Kotlin versions.
+> Multiplatform projects are in Alpha.
+Language features and tooling may change in future Kotlin versions.
 {:.note}

 The Kotlin Multiplatform Gradle plugin is a tool for creating [Kotlin multiplatform](multiplatform.html)